Naturality and mapping class groups in Heegaard Floer homology: Heegaard invariants

 \begin{definition} A \emph{simple handleswap} is a subgraph of $\G$ of the form

-such that \begin{enumerate} \item $H_i = (\S,[\alphas_i],[\betas_i])$ are isotopy diagrams for $i \in \{\,1,2,3\,\}$, \item $e$ is an $\a$-equivalence, $f$ is a $\b$-equivalence, and $g$ is a diffeomorphism, \item there is a punctured genus two surface $P \subset \S$ in which the above triangle is conjugate to the triangle in Figure~\ref{fig:handleswap}; i.e., there is a diffeomorphism that throws $P \cap H_i$ onto the pictures in the green circles, sending the $\alpha$-circles in $P$ to the two red circles, and the $\beta$-circles in $P$ to the two blue circles, \item in $\S \setminus P$ the diagrams $H_1$, $H_2$, and $H_3$ are identical. \end{enumerate}
+such that \begin{enumerate} \item $H_i = (\S \# \S_0,[\alphas_i],[\betas_i])$ are isotopy diagrams for $i \in \{\,1,2,3\,\}$, where $\S_0$ is a genus two surface, \item $e$ is an $\a$-equivalence, $f$ is a $\b$-equivalence, and $g$ is a diffeomorphism, \item in the punctured genus two surface $P = (\S \# \S_0) \setminus \S$, the above triangle is conjugate to the triangle in Figure~\ref{fig:handleswap}; i.e., there is a diffeomorphism that throws $P \cap H_i$ onto the pictures in the green circles, sending the $\alpha$-circles in~$P$ to the two red circles, and the $\beta$-circles in $P$ to the two blue circles, \item in $\S$, the diagrams $H_1$, $H_2$, and $H_3$ are identical. \end{enumerate}